-Yet how can your business go from content marketing to content brand?
-Read on and be inspired by how these ten companies succeeded with their content brands.
+But how can your business become a profitable content brand?
+Read on and be inspired by how these ten companies managed to pull it off.

 Lego is known for its creative and playful content.
-The Lego Movie is a showcase of how a company can increase its sales, without it feeling forced.
-Lego has managed to create a community around its brand by using various magazines, websites and member clubs.
+The Lego Movie is an example of how a company can generate product demand, without it feeling forced.
+In addition, Lego has managed to create a community around its products by using various magazines, websites and member clubs.
 The community feeling is enhanced through a common passion for building blocks.
-Various competitions also give the audience a chance to share their own Lego creations.
+Various competitions also give the members a chance to share their own Lego creations.
 This builds trust and loyalty for the brand in the long term.

 Riverpools and Spas

-Marcus Sheridan’s pool company was hit hard by the economic crisis of 2008.
+The economic crisis of 2008 hit Marcus Sheridan’s pool company hard.
 How would he get it back on its feet?